Home/Legumes/Anasazi Beans

 Anasazi Bean Hummus

-A unique twist on traditional hummus using Anasazi beans, blended with tahini and garlic for a creamy dip.
+A unique twist on traditional hummus using Anasazi beans, perfect for dipping or spreading.

 Ingredients